mosra/flextgl/README.md

 Because the world is far from ideal, *certain vendors* don't bother upstreaming their extensions.
-To handle that, one can supply additional spec URLs to get merged to the main one:
+To handle that, one can supply additional spec URLs to get merged to the main one.
+Local files passed to `extraspec` also work, in case it's needed to manually add an entrypoint defined nowhere else.
+If the file path is relative, it's resolved relative to the profile file location.

     version 2.0 es